Our department was well represented at the AAO-HNS/F Annual Meeting and Oto Experience held in Atlanta, Georgia in early October:

-After a lengthy application process, the communicatve sciences divisions received ASHA approved CE provider status.
+After a lengthy application process, the communicative sciences divisions received ASHA-approved CE provider status.
 This status allows the divisions to offer ASHA continuing education credits.
 Read the press release here.

 Faculty and residents attended the annual MSO meeting June 29-July 1, 2018.
-This year's event was held in Orange Beach, Alabama.
-Reisdent presentations included "Delayed Cochlear Implant Complications", by Laura House, MD (PGY-5), "Frailty in Head and Neck Cancer Patients", by Kristen Pitts, MD (PGY-5), and "The Role of Intravenous Acetaminophen in Post-Operative Pain Control in Head and Neck Cancer Patients", by Erin Smith, MD (PGY-5).
-Faculty presentations included “Endoscopic Ear Surgery", by Jeff Carron, MD, “Pedicled Latissimus Dorsi Flap for Head and Neck Reconstruction”, by Gina Jefferson, MD, and "Topical Therapies for Recalcitrant Chronic Rhinosinusitis", by Scott Stringer, MD.
+This year's event was held in Orange Beach, AL. Resident presentations included "Delayed Cochlear Implant Complications," by Laura House, MD (PGY-5), "Frailty in Head and Neck Cancer Patients," by Kristen Pitts, MD (PGY-5), and "The Role of Intravenous Acetaminophen in Post-Operative Pain Control in Head and Neck Cancer Patients," by Erin Smith, MD (PGY-5).
+Faculty presentations included “Endoscopic Ear Surgery," by Jeff Carron, MD, “Pedicled Latissimus Dorsi Flap for Head and Neck Reconstruction," by Gina Jefferson, MD, and "Topical Therapies for Recalcitrant Chronic Rhinosinusitis." by Scott Stringer, MD.

-We held our Seventeenth Annual Lectureship and Resident Gradutation on June 15, 2018.
-The day began with our annual lectureship featuring visiting professor Shan R. Baker, MD, Professor and Chief for the section of Facial Plastic and Reconstructive Surgery in the Department of Otolaryngology - Head and Neck Surgery, and Director for the Center of Facilty Cosmetic Surgery at the University of Michigan.
+We held our 17th Annual Lectureship and Resident Graduation on June 15, 2018.
+The day began with our annual lectureship featuring visiting professor Shan R. Baker, MD, Professor and Chief for the section of Facial Plastic and Reconstructive Surgery in the Department of Otolaryngology - Head and Neck Surgery, and Director for the Center of Facility Cosmetic Surgery at the University of Michigan.
 That evening, family and friends came together to celebrate our graduates.
 We invite you to view the wonderful moments captured by J. Mark Reed, MD, in our Graduation Slideshow.

 We were a match for three outstanding students who recently earned their medical degrees.
 We look forward to what the next 5 years will bring: